Being Disciples: Through Lent With Matthew

 - When the going gets tough (Matthew 11:28-30)

 - Disciples in community (Matthew 18:10-22)

 - Disciples in the making (Matthew 28:16-20)

 This study booklet builds on a successful predecessor, co-written by the same authors, The Praying Life: Through Lent with Luke.
-A sample of the booklet can be seen at here: Being Disciples sample version.
-The cover is here: W_348 THE_lenten studies_cover_1.
+A sample of the booklet can be seen by clicking See More Information below.